 Georgia's emergency shelters are opened on an as-needed basis.

-Pet friendly shelter located at Augusta Exchange Club Fairgrounds, 301 Hale Street, Augusta, GA 30901
+A pet friendly shelter for dogs, cats, birds, livestock, and horses is located at Augusta Exchange Club Fairgrounds, 301 Hale Street, Augusta, GA 30901.

 Hawaii State Civil Defense